The Saturn is a classic tiki cocktail that’s light, fruity, and simple to make. It’s notable in the tiki genre for its use of gin instead of rum.

 Falernum and orgeat are both used extensively in classic tiki cocktails, so investing in them will allow you to make a whole world of new drinks!

 Another less common ingredient is passion fruit syrup.
-This is very easy to make by combining equal parts passion fruit purée (available frozen at Whole Foods) with simple syrup.
+This is very easy to make however – get the Passion Fruit Simple Syrup recipe.
 Liber & Co also makes a great passion fruit syrup that I always keep on hand.

 Here’s everything you need to make the Saturn: